SnapGames/singleclassgame/README.md

-# singleclassgame
+# Single Class Game

-A Single Class Game attempt to bring in a minimalist scope all the commons and standards game stack.
+A Single Class Game attempt to bring in a minimalistic scope all the commons and standards game stack.